-Amber Fort is one of the main attraction in Jaipur, Rajasthan.
-It is located in Aravalli hills that is 11 kms from Jaipur.
+The Amber Fort is one of the main attraction in Jaipur, Rajasthan.
+Also, located in Aravalli hills that is 11 km from Jaipur.
 Amber was the capital city until Maharaja Jai Singh ॥ shifted it to Jaipur.

-The fort was built and ruled by Raja Man Singh in late 16th century.
-It was built using beautiful red sandstone and white marble.
-It is based on Rajput and Mughal architecture.
+The King Raja Man Singh built and ruled this fort in the late 16th century.
+It is made of beautiful red sandstone and white marble.
+And the fort is based on Rajput and Mughal architecture.

 The palace has 4 main sections with its own gate and courtyard.
 They are: